Identification Tips for Wintering Ducks in Oklahoma

 Mark resides in Norman, with his wife of 35 years, Kathy, and their two daughters – Alyssa and Jenna.
 In his spare time, he is involved in volunteer work with the Cleveland County Audubon Society, the City of Norman Animal Shelter, the Oklahoma Ornithological Society, and is a co-leader of a weekly Bible study at McFarlin United Methodist Church.

 Our meetings are held September through June on the third Monday of each month.
-They begin at 7 p.m. at the Will Rogers Garden Center, I-44 & NW 36th Street.
+Meetings begin at 7 p.m.
 Visitors are always welcome.

+Our meetings are held at the Will Rogers Garden center, located at the intersection of NW 36th Street and I-44.
 The Oklahoma City Audubon Society is neither a chapter of, nor affiliated with, the National Audubon Society.